wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/client_server.md

 not always the case.
 As a result, the disk can become a performance bottleneck when transferring data from the client to the server.

 XXXX Make a scenario with a  smaller disk Bandwidth, so that the "over the fast network" server  is no longer the best choice!
-XXXX   XXXX DO A SIMULATION FRONT END FOR IT XXX
+XXXX

 #### Practice Questions

-  - Something

-  - Something

-### BELOW ARE PRACTICE QUESTIONS THAT CAN BE USED ABOVE

-**[X.p1.1]** You have a task that needs to execute on a server.
+**[A.3.p2.5]** You have a task that needs to execute on a server.
 This task requires 400 MB of input to run, and it must be transferred from the client's disk to the server's RAM.
 The client disk has a R/W speed of 200 MBps and there is a 1 GBps network link between the client an server.
 Latency is negligible and can be disregarded.
 The task is 1 TFlop and the server's CPU is capable of 200 GFlop/second.
 The task can only begin when all input data is available in RAM.
 For this question,